 The International Ride of Silence is held on the third Wednesday of May every year.
 The ride honors vulnerable road users who have been injured or killed by traffic violence while bicycling, raises awareness that bicyclists have a legal right to use the road, and reminds motorists to respectfully share the road with all users.
 Join cyclists worldwide in a silent, slow-paced ride to commemorate those who have been injured or killed while cycling on public roadways.

 The Bicycle Coalition of Maine has been the state coordinator for the Ride of Silence since 2020, and each year we work with groups and individuals across the state to encourage greater ridership, while also holding our own ride in Portland.

 You can also join a ride happening elsewhere in Maine!
-There are currently rides scheduled in:
+We will update this page with a list of rides.

 Want to host a ride?
 The Bicycle Coalition of Maine has compiled the following resources to help guide and support groups and individuals interested in hosting a Ride of Silence in their community.
 Potential hosts should email firstname.lastname@example.org

 - The ride is intended to be silent.
 Participants should only speak when calling out safety hazards.

 - The riding pace should not exceed 10 miles an hour.
 No riders should be left behind.